spex-xray/spex-help/source/reference/commands/var.rst

 Mekal code
 ~~~~~~~~~~

-We have made several minor improvements to the original Mekal plasma
+Over the years, we have made several minor improvements to the original Mekal plasma
 model.
 These improvements are included by default.
 However, it is
 possible to discard some of these improvements by going back to the old
 code.
 The improvements are classified as follows (with the appropriate